Bio-Specimen Assessment of Fire Effects (B-SAFE) Study aims to reveal how wildfires affect the health of pregnant women

 Participants will fill out a survey providing information that may help researchers better understand what pregnant women were exposed to and how they were affected, including whether they evacuated or wore a mask, and what symptoms they had.
 The survey takes about 40 to 60 minutes to complete.

 The UC Davis B-SAFE research team will also ask mothers to collect samples of hair, toenails, and saliva for themselves and their babies.
-Moms-to-be living in Colusa, Butte, El Dorado, Glenn, Nevada, Sacramento, Sutter, Yolo, Yuba or Placer counties will get a home visit from the UC Davis B-SAFE research team, who will collect samples of hair, blood, saliva, toenails and urine from them, placenta and umbilical cord blood at delivery, as well as breast milk and baby saliva and toenails at a postnatal visit.
+Moms living in Colusa, Butte, El Dorado, Glenn, Nevada, Sacramento, Sutter, Yolo, Yuba or Placer counties will get a home visit from the UC Davis B-SAFE research team, who have been collecting samples of hair, blood, saliva, toenails and urine, placenta and umbilical cord blood, as well as breast milk and baby saliva and toenails.

 The Camp Fire was the deadliest and most destructive wildfire in California’s history, killing 88 and burning almost 150,000 acres and 19,000 structures.
 It came fast on the heels of last year’s devastating wildfires in Northern California, which also affected Butte County.